Stanley Rother: Return to Oklahoma

-Within the last year of his life, Rother saw the radio station destroyed and its director murdered.
-Some of his catechists and parishioners would disappear and later be found dead, their corpses showing signs of beating and torture; Rother knew all this upon returning to Guatemala in May 1981.
-In December 1980, he had written a letter to the faithful in Oklahoma describing the violent situation: "This is one of the reasons I have for staying in the face of physical harm.
+The Lucas García regime steadily increased the pressure on Micatokla.
+The mission radio station was destroyed and its station manager murdered.
+Catholic catechists and parishioners would disappear and later be found dead, their corpses bearing evidence of beating and torture.
+Rother realized that he was in danger.
+In December 1980, Rother wrote a letter to a friend in Oklahoma describing the violent situation: "This is one of the reasons I have for staying in the face of physical harm.
 The shepherd cannot run at the first sign of danger."